-- 102. A multi-sector platform for food and nutrition security headed by the office of the vice president of Burundi will ensure integrated approaches and synergies among actors, including at the provincial level, supporting the Government's efforts to achieve SDG 2 targets and promote gender equality.
-Coordination of the national social protection policy under the leadership of the president fosters the integration of social programmes and avoids a fragmented approach at the community level. - 103.
+- 101. A multi-sector platform for food and nutrition security headed by the office of the vice president of Burundi will ensure integrated approaches and synergies among actors, including at the provincial level, supporting the Government's efforts to achieve SDG 2 targets and promote gender equality.
+Coordination of the national social protection policy under the leadership of the president fosters the integration of social programmes and avoids a fragmented approach at the community level. - 102.
 Burundi is one of the countries in which the United Nations is following its Delivering as One approach, which facilitates joint programming and implementation among United Nations agencies.
-WFP will continue to coordinate its activities with relevant actors and strengthen partnerships in key areas, including with the other Rome-based agencies and the World Bank on agricultural productivity and building resilience through assets creation; with the private sector on food processing (including fortification and milk production and commercialization); with UNICEF and WHO on severe malnutrition treatment and water and sanitation; with UNFPA and UN-Women on reproductive health and gender-based violence; with UNHCR, UNICEF, OCHA, NGOs, the private sector and commercial banks on enhancing the use, access and feasibility of cash-based transfers; and with OCHA, the United Nations Development Programme and national actors including the Red Cross on emergency preparedness.
-Partnerships will also be strengthened with international and national NGOs, the Red Cross, the Global Fund to Fight AIDS, Tuberculosis and Malaria. - 104.
+WFP will coordinate its activities with those of the Rome-based agencies FAO and IFAD UNDP, UNFPA, UNICEF, the Joint United Nations Programme on AIDS, WHO and civil society organizations in interventions that are relevant to WFP's priorities.
+Partnerships will also be strengthened with international and national NGOs, the Red Cross, the Global Fund to Fight AIDS, Tuberculosis and Malaria and the private sector to support mills for food fortification, the processing of milk for HGSM and the manufacturing of post-harvest equipment. - 103.
 WFP will introduce its corporate digital beneficiary and transfer management platform, SCOPE, and transfer the technology to the Government to facilitate management of the national social protection programme through a single registry that is likely to be supported by World Bank funding.